 How Long Does It Take To Learn Embroidery Digitizing?

-Like any other hobby, the amount of proper instruction & the positive results you experience will directly reflect the amount of interest you have in learning.
+Like any hobby, having proper instruction & experiencing positive results will reflect the amount of interest you have in learning.
 Things like underlay stitches, understanding the three basic embroidery stitch types (running stitch, fill and satin stitches), push & pull compensation, and density are all key aspects that must be considered when learning how to transform artwork into an embroidery design.

 I understand that some of these words (or all of them) might be new to you and seem foreign.
-The main thing to remember is that much like painting, digitizing is an art form that simply requires patience and, of course, a guiding hand from the right instructor.
-If creating or editing your own custom embroidery designs is something you’re interested in, this is where my online interactive digitizing education will prove an invaluable resource for you.
-Having over 10,000 students take my online interactive lessons with proven results, I’m happy to say that we guarantee that we can get you past the learning curve quickly & easily or your money back.
+The main thing to remember is that like painting, digitizing is an art form that simply requires patience and, of course, a guiding hand from the right instructor.

 Embroidery Digitizing Is Not New (Sort of)